 Build Your Book Marketing Street Team

-What's a street team?
+No but really, what is a street team?

 When do you start building your book marketing street team?

 Ideally you start building your tribe as soon as you start writing (or even before!).
 Your writing group (and other critique partners such as peer reviewers), are your first fans, besides your friends and family, who you can ask to spread the word about your book when it launches.
 Launch planning is essential!
 (I run an annual Five-Star Book Launch Masterclass if you're interested in diving deeper and working with me on this.)

 Plan book production and marketing

 It helps so much to use a big erasable annual calendar to help you plan out your book launch journey.

 Take a look at this erasable wall calendar.
 One side is vertical and the other horizontal, and it comes with a dry-erase marker.

 Your friends and family are naturally part of your street team, but you need influencers, other authors, and readers to join in so they can spread the word about your book when it launches.
 I think the easiest way to organize them is by adding to your email list with the tag "street team."